Displayr/rhtmlLabelUtils/README.md

 * often you need to first specify preferred dimensions - which requires some analysis but not actual rendering.
 The the callee does some layout maths, then you get called with "this is the space you actually get", now render.
 So its important to not only expose render methods, but also the methods that can calculate expected dimensions.

 # TODO
+* horizontal label center vertical align does not work
 * (DEFER/WILLNOTDO) maybe drop the dependency on D3 ?
 * (DEFER/WILLNOTDO) travis ci
 * (IN PROGRESS) support rotated label calculation and testing